Kent Life

-Kent Life (formerly the Museum of Kent Life) is an English open-air museum located at Sandling, next to Allington Locks, on the east bank of the River Medway.
+Kent Life (formerly the Museum of Kent Life and Kent Life Heritage Farm Park) is a farm park located at Sandling near Maidstone, next to Allington Locks on the east bank of the River Medway.
+It once operated as an open-air museum, before rebranding as a heritage farm park.
+It was renamed as "Kent Life" in 2009.

 History

 Sir Garrard Tyrwhitt-Drake bequeathed the Cobtree Manor Estate to Maidstone Borough Council in 1966.
 A part of the estate was Sandling Farm, on the banks of the Medway.
 In 1984 a decision was made to restore the derelict farm as part of a rural life museum.
-The museum opened to the public on July 6, 1985.
+The museum opened to the public on 6 July 1985.
+As of 2013 it no longer operates as a museum and rebranded as a Heritage Farm Park, the historic houses are accessible as part of the daily ticket to the attraction which also offers tractor rides, arts and crafts, animal feeding and seasonal events yearly.

 Farming

 At the museum, various aspects of farming are recreated.
 There are two small hop gardens, growing Fuggles and Goldings hops.
 Apple and plum orchards, a herb garden, a soft fruit garden and various livestock.